About Anna KennedyFounder of the Anna Kennedy Online charity and shares her journey and experiences…

 I have seen, this directly through my own two sons who are on the spectrum, and through countless encounters and discussions with many young and older people just how much they have to offer.
 As I said in my book individuals like my sons are ‘Not Stupid’ just different, and often with enormous skills, intelligence and the ability to master many complex tasks and projects.

-Therefore, it is so important that all of us who are involved with and affected by autism should continue to fight hard and make our voices heard in improving educational and other resources for individuals, their families and carers.
+Therefore, it is so important that all of us who are involved with and diagnosed with Autism spectrum should continue to fight hard and make our voices heard in improving educational and other resources for individuals, their families and carers.
 I also know that there is a huge demand for help, support and advice among the growing community of people whose children or loved ones are touched by autism.

 Since we launched Anna Kennedy Online, we have seen visits to the site grow enormously as more people discover what we are about and can offer and contribute their experiences, tips and advice that can help others who are looking for help.
 I have been truly humbled by the number of emails and letters I receive from people telling me that they have at last found somewhere they can turn to for help and support.
 You can see my journey further below which includes some amazing experiences that I would love to share with you, I’m so fortunate to have a fantastic team.